SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** Functions play a vital role in JS and I have to learn very easy and calmly everything about them.

 **Link to work:** No links to show

+It's been 22 days I haaven'y updated this log.
+I was little busy in supplementary exams of my graduation.
+But still I managed to learn something new and build some new things which I will share tomorrow.

+## Day 71 May 22, 2017 - Day 93 June 13 2017

+**Progress**: In between this period of time I able to finsh MDN's JS Building Blocks modules completely.
+I have also finshed Chapter-4 with all the exercises of Eloquent Javascript.
+I'm also able to finish two levels of JavaScript Road Trip Part 3 at codeschool.

+**Thoughts:** I witnessed that consistency is what a programmer think like a programmer.
+I will write a story at medium of my 100 Days of code challenge and I promise with new challenge of 100 Days of code I will conquer the Javascript and its major frameworks because that's what I really wanted this year #2017.
+Came back with new enthusiasm.

+**Link to work:** No links to show right now.